 The BCP also requires a business continuity business impact analysis.
 Examines how disruption occurs in business operations.
 This data will be analyzed and used to make decisions regarding recovery goals.

-FEMA provides business continuity analysis worksheets which are useful for business continuity analyses.
+FEMA provides business continuity analysis form worksheets which are useful for business continuity analyses.
 A business function manager must complete the worksheet with knowledge of the business.
 Completed analysis can assist companies in identifying process impacts on business, financial, and operating functions.

 Business Continuity Management